From Soil to Dirt and Back Again

 Yeah I'm most excited that, like you say, it's not about sacrificing one thing for the other.
 These are the models that really jazz me up.
 Usually we hijack a part or process of nature to get a boost in productivity.
 These models say no, let's actually return to the wisdom of nature.
 It becomes this win-win scenario across the board.
 It's more local, it's fresher, it requires fewer inputs and it's more productive.

-We need to start thinking about feeding the soil, not feeding the planet.
+We need to start thinking about feeding the soil, not feeding the plant.

 These models say no, let's actually return to the wisdom of nature.